Data Leakage Detection and De-duplication in Large Scale Geospatial Image Datasets: Experiments and Results

-Due to the presence of substantial duplication and data leakage in the official splits of the CrowdAI dataset, it was discovered that several recently reported methods exhibit severe overfitting.
-This is particularly evident when these methods replicate incorrect annotations from the training dataset.
+\textbf{Overfitting exhibited by methods reporting on the AICrowd dataset:} Due to the presence of substantial duplication and data leakage in the official splits of the AICrowd dataset, it was discovered that several recently reported methods exhibit severe overfitting.
+This is particularly evident when these methods even replicate incorrect ground truth annotations from the training dataset.
 Qualitative examples of this behavior are shown in Figure \ref{fig:wrongGT_comparison_crowdai}.
 This explains why these methods achieve such high evaluation scores on the dataset.